Adaptive Accountability in Networked MAS: Tracing and Mitigating Emergent Norms at Scale

 \subsection{Positioning of the Present Work}

 The Adaptive Accountability Framework introduced next addresses all three needs.
-It combines a cryptographically grounded Merkle ledger, time-uniform norm detectors, and cost-bounded interventions validated at 100-agent scale.
+It combines a cryptographically grounded Merkle ledger, time-uniform norm detectors, and cost-bounded interventions validated at 100-agent scale (and up to 500 agents in a scaling sweep).
 The next sections detail the architecture (Section~\ref{sec:proposed-framework}), furnish theoretical guarantees (Section~\ref{sec:analysis}), and supply empirical evidence that the framework curbs harmful emergence even under adversarial disturbance (Section~\ref{sec:experiments}).